Abkhazia national football team

-The Abkhazia national football team is the team representing the non-recognised state of Abkhazia.
+The Abkhazia national football team is the team representing the partially recognised state of Abkhazia.
 They are not affiliated with FIFA or UEFA, and therefore cannot compete for the FIFA World Cup or the UEFA European Championship.

 They competed at the first ConIFA World Football Cup in 2014, finishing 8th overall, and they hosted and won the second edition in 2016.